benschaf/waste-schedule/README.md

 * [#19](https://github.com/benschaf/waste-schedule/issues/19) As a user I can like or express appreciation for a specific waste collection schedule so that I can acknowledge well-maintained schedules.

 ### Flowchart
 The following flowchart depicts possible user journeys in the waste management app.
 The app tries to let the user do as much as possible without having to sign up or log in.
-Only when the user has to perform any kind of CRUD operation, they are asked to sign up or log in.
+The user is only prompted to sign up when they want to subscribe to a schedule or create a new one.
+The flowchart also shows the user journey for the schedule builder and the dashboard.

 ![screenshot](documentation/flowchart.png)
+⤴️ Flowchart of the user journey

 ## Features